This Peach Blueberry Crisp is the perfect summer dessert recipe. It is easy to make, flavorful, and perfect for guests!

 You can either remove the peach skin of leave it on.
 Mix the fruit with the sugar, cornstarch, and mint in a mixing bowl.

-Then, pour it into a 10 inch cast iron or a greased pie plate.
+Then, pour it into a 10 inch cast iron skillet or a greased pie plate or baking dish.

 Step 2: Prepare topping and place on top